-- Assignment Submission Many homework assignments and programming projects will be distributed through git-keeper.
-For these assignments, submission through git-keeper will be the only acceptable means of submission unless I indicate otherwise.
-Some assignments may be distributed and collected via Moodle as well. - Late Policy I will do my best to grade and return assignments to you as soon as I can.
+- Assignment Submission Please submit assignments in the manner that I ask for.
+If I ask for a hard copy, bring a hard copy to class rather than emailing me a document. - Late Policy I will do my best to grade and return assignments to you as soon as I can.
 Late submissions make timely grading much more difficult.
-As such, any submissions I receive after I (or the class grader) have started grading an assignment will be subject to a 25% penalty for each day that it is late, starting as soon as I start grading the assignment.
+As such, any submissions I receive after I have started grading an assignment will be subject to a 25% penalty for each day that it is late, starting as soon as I start grading the assignment.

-If an assignment's due date has past and I want to start grading submissions but nobody has submitted, the 25% penalty starts at that point regardless of the fact that there is nothing to grade.
+If an assignment's due date has passed and I want to start grading submissions but nobody has submitted, the 25% penalty starts at that point regardless of the fact that there is nothing to grade.